 Name that fear • "Will my field mission colleagues think I've abandoned them, by moving on to greener pastures?"
 Fear of disloyalty, fear of disconnection, and fear of success.

 Why I left • I finished a two-year project in 8 months and there was no "up" to climb.
-Also, by the end of that year, my salary (after federal tax, state tax and city tax), minus my very frugal expenses and minimalist lifestyle, was equal to $48 in savings.
+By the end of that year, my salary (after federal tax, state tax and city tax), minus my very frugal expenses and minimalist lifestyle, was equal to $48 in savings.
 Not a sustainable career path.
 Even though we did great work, there was still this "Linus cloud" of scarcity hovering above my head.
 I didn't see a future of poverty for myself.

 Name that fear • "Will they think that I am a thoughtless, heartless piece of shit by the mere act of leaving my former employer?"
 Agony, fear of (distorted perception of) disloyalty, fear of success, fear of self-worth, fear of martyrdom (disillusion that my purpose for existing was to take responsibility for everything and everyone).

 Overcoming fear • There was simply a deep, strong, loud knowing that if I die, I'll die happy!

 Why I left • Again, I finished 6-month long projects in 2 weeks.
 No matter my talent, quality and speedy results, I already hit the glass ceiling: no acknowledgement, no raise.
 I even spearheaded a global $1.2 million dollar initiative and nada...
 You're paid at your pay scale.
 I wanted to be compensated for my caliber results and talents, not for the number of hours sat at a desk.
 There was no up, no side.
 I wasn't willing to settle for my work become the same old, same old.
 I wanted to actualize myself, have great big adventures.